B1tF8er/sorting-algorithms/README.md

 # sorting-algorithms
 Linear and divide and conquer sorting algorithms created in JavaScript.
-Is a simnple module to show the execution time of five different sorting algorithms
+Is a simple module to show the execution time of five different sorting algorithms

 ## Linear